RoseGoldIsntGay/Sudoku/README.md

 ### Keybinds:
 <details><summary>Auto Arrow Align</summary>

-- Click keybind to instantly solve Floor 7's Arrow Align terminal
+- Click keybind to instantly solve Floor 7's Phase 3 Arrow Align terminal
+- This leaves one item frame unsolved, that has to be solved by hand for the server to properly register

 </details>
 <details><summary>Blood Triggerbot</summary>